 Emeralds possess a hardness rating of 8 with aquamarines, amethysts, opals and tanzanite between 6.5 and 7.
 Gemstones much below this Mohs rating are less suitable for use in jewellery which will be worn on a regular basis.

 Sapphire and ruby are both gems of the mineral corundum.
 Both of these gemstones have the same chemical composition and the same mineral structure.
 Trace amounts of impurities determine if a gem corundum will be a brilliant red ruby or a beautiful blue sapphire.
-Trace amounts of iron and titanium can produce a blue color in corundum.
+Trace amounts of iron and titanium can produce a blue colour in corundum.
 Blue corundums are known as "sapphires."
-The name "sapphire" is used for corundums that range from a very light blue to a very dark blue color.
+The name "sapphire" is used for corundums that range from a very light blue to a very dark blue colour.
 The blue can range from a greenish blue to violetish blue.
-Gems with a rich blue to violetish blue color are the most desirable.
+Gems with a rich blue to violetish blue colour are the most desirable.

 Amethyst is the purple colour variety of quartz.
 It is the most popular purple gem and one of the most popular gemstones of all time.
 Amethyst is used to produce faceted stones, cabochons, beads, tumbled stones, and many other items for jewellery and ornamental use.
-Amethyst is an extremely popular gem because of its attractive purple color.
-Like the word "turquoise," the word "amethyst" is now the name of a color as well as the name of a gem material.
+Amethyst is an extremely popular gem because of its attractive purple colour.
+Like the word "turquoise," the word "amethyst" is now the name of a colour as well as the name of a gem material.